nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - Many to Many with EF Core 2
 - Speed up build and test run
 - Visual Studio for Mac
+- Broke the "We Cover For Each Other" rule when building pipeline

+Note:

+Remind audience that the rule comes from [Expecting Professionalism](https://youtu.be/BSaAMQVq01E).

 ---